 The project further builds upon Monash University’s model of pastoral care that was explored during Turner Hall.
 For Gillies Hall, this included placing communal kitchens directly outside lifts on each floor to increase incidental bump factors and to celebrate the warmth of the exposed CLT structure and natural materials.

 Architecturally, the project is an outward expression of the University’s aspirations for the future development of the Peninsula campus.
-The facade’s folds and cut-outs are both functional and poetic, providing shading and a palette of five colours reflecting the campus site context; the silvers and greens of the eucalypts, the bold orange of burnt Australian earth and the red brick tones of the low rise 1960s and 1970s on-campus accommodation.
+The facade’s folds and cut-outs are both functional and poetic, providing shading whilst referencing the surrounding campus context of rich foliage, bold orange of burnt Australian earth and the red brick tones of the low rise 1960s and 1970s on-campus buildings.

 La Trobe University Student Accommodation, 2020

-Offering diversity of accommodation choice, this 624-bed student living development is the largest mass timber project in Australia by volume, utilising 4500 cubic metres of Cross Laminated and GluLam timber.
+Offering diversity of accommodation choice, this 624-bed student living development is one of the largest mass timber project in Australia by volume, utilising 4500 cubic metres of Cross Laminated and GluLam timber.
 It also forms part of La Trobe’s ambitious plan to transform its Bundoora campus into a University City of the Future.

 The design aims to foster residential life and campus communities by reducing a large-scale development into finer grain experiences and a warm and people-centric solution.
 All floors are connected by a dramatic vertical street where circulation and socialising all interact in a wonderfully chaotic and unplanned way.